By George A. Selgin

 About the Author

-George Selgin is Research Fellow at the Independent Institute and BB&T Professor of Free Market Thought at West Virginia University.
+George Selgin is a Research Fellow at the Independent Institute and BB&T Professor of Free Market Thought at West Virginia University.
 His research covers a broad range of topics within the field of monetary economics, including monetary theory, monetary history, macroeconomic policy, and the history of monetary thought.